kariannebergem/TMA4320/README.md

-Projects in the course TMA4320.
+Projects in the course TMA4320, spring 2023.
 Final grade: A